chinesedfan/adventofcode/README.md

 ## Thanks to

 - [petertseng](https://github.com/petertseng), first met in [reddit](https://www.reddit.com/r/adventofcode/comments/5hoia9/2016_day_11_solutions/db1v1ws/) for 2016/day11, who also has full solutions in Ruby/Haskell/Rust/D.
-- [sguest](https://github.com/sguest/advent-of-code), for solving 2018/day22, with Javascript solutions of each year.
+- [sguest](https://github.com/sguest/advent-of-code), for solving 2018/day22, with JavaScript solutions of each year.
-- [albertobastos](https://github.com/albertobastos/advent-of-code-2018-nodejs), for solving 2018/day15, with partial solutions of 2018 in Javascript.
+- [albertobastos](https://github.com/albertobastos/advent-of-code-2018-nodejs), for solving 2018/day15, with partial solutions of 2018 in JavaScript.
-- [kufii](https://github.com/kufii/Advent-Of-Code-2019-Solutions), provides a cool [website](https://kufii.github.io/Advent-Of-Code-2019-Solutions/) to show 2019 Javascript solutions.
+- [kufii](https://github.com/kufii/Advent-Of-Code-2019-Solutions), provides a cool [website](https://kufii.github.io/Advent-Of-Code-2019-Solutions/) to show 2019 JavaScript solutions.
 - [mcpower](https://github.com/mcpower/adventofcode), also met in [reddit](https://www.reddit.com/r/adventofcode/comments/ee0rqi/2019_day_22_solutions/fbnkaju/) for 2019/day22, and has solutions for 2016(partial)/17/18/19 in Python/Rust.
+- [romellem](https://github.com/romellem/advent-of-code) for solving 2021/day24, with most of years in JavaScript.